JakeMoralez/FlectoneWeb/pulse/en/docs/message/format/emoji/index.md

 ### `values`

-A list of all available emojis, where the key is the text to be replaced, and the value is the text to replace it with.
+A list of all available emojis, where the key is the text to be replaced, and the value is the text to replace it with

 ::: tip FOR EXAMPLE, THERE IS AN EMOJI
 ```yaml